stosumarte/Datamosher-Pro-Standalone/Readme.md

 ### Why did I make it?
 I was working on a digital animation projects for uni, and I realized not all my team mates were tech-savy enough to be able to install a Python program and use it.
 This made our workflow and lives easier.

+# DISCLAIMER
+This app was only tested on macOS versions 11-13 on Intel Macs.
+Compatibility with older OSes and Apple Silicon machines is not assured.
+Please let me know if it works or not on other systems.

 # DOWNLOAD
 ### Just donwnload the latest version from the Releases tab.